Dfmaaa/watcher/README.md

 	4. `struct str_blk *read_abs(struct dnode *tree, char *absolute_location_of_file)` - this will return the content of a file(str_blk explained below with all the structs)

-# STRUCTURES YOU NEED UNDERSTANDING OF:
+# STRUCTURES YOU NEED UNDERSTANDING OF-

 	## fnode